Vyral/base-template/_posts/2022-04-19-waterfront-properties-and-price-reductions.md

 A question I’ve been getting a lot lately is, “What’s going on with waterfront properties?”
 I did a little research and looked at the numbers for waterfront properties over the last six months.
 Today I want to share some of my findings with you.

-Eighty properties closed during the six-month period we examined from September 2021 to February 2022. **Of the 80 properties, 56 did not see a price change during the process.** Twenty four of these properties did have a price change, and the average price reduction was about 7%.
+Eighty properties closed during the six-month period we examined from September 2021 to February 2022. **Of the 80 properties, 56 did not see a price change during the process.** Twenty four of these properties had a price change, and the average price reduction was about 7%.

 {% include pullquote.html %}

-Of the properties that didn’t see a price change, it took them an average of 32 days to go under contract and the timeline of listing on the market to closing was about 83 days.
-As for the homes that did see a price change, their average was 98 days to go under contract, and 149 days to go from listing to closing.
+Of the properties that didn’t see a price change, it took them an average of 32 days to go under contract, and the timeline of listing on the market to closing was about 83 days.
+As for the homes that did see a price change, their average was 98 days to go under contract and 149 days to go from listing to closing.

-What did these homes sell for? **The homes that didn’t have a price change netted 99.7% of their asking prices on average.** The properties that did have price reductions ended up selling at 94% of their lower-adjusted list prices.
+What did these homes sell for? **The homes that didn’t have a price change netted 99.7% of their asking prices on average.** The properties that had price reductions ended up selling at 94% of their lower-adjusted list prices.
 They sold for less money and took a lot longer.

 If you're thinking about selling your home, keep these figures in mind.
 There’s more than one pricing strategy to use, but it’s clear that one strategy is working better in this market than the other.&nbsp;